Kenneth R. Weinstein: Nomination as U.S. Ambassador to Japan

 On March 13, 2020, President Donald Trump announced his intent to nominate Weinstein as the next U.S. Ambassador to Japan.
 Given Weinstein's policy expertise, his nomination received strong bipartisan support, including from the U.S. Chamber of Commerce, former Vice Presidents Walter Mondale and Dan Quayle, former Directors of National Intelligence Dan Coats and Dennis Blair, and former UN ambassador Nikki Haley, as well as noted Asia policy experts Kurt Campbell, Michael Green, and Joseph Nye.
 Weinstein was introduced at his Senate Foreign Relations Committee nomination hearing by former Senator Joseph Lieberman, who noted Weinstein "has developed not only a great knowledge of [the] U.S.–Japanese relationship, but very deep friendships and trusting relationships within Japan, both in the government and in the business community."
 Weinstein's testimony focused on the strategic convergence between the U.S. and Japan in the Abe-Trump era, and on the need for increased defense and technological cooperation to meet the challenge posed by the People's Republic of China.

 Weinstein received unanimous support from the Senate Foreign Relations Committee, which voted him out of committee on September 22, 2020.
 Following the committee vote, Weinstein was praised by Japanese Chief Cabinet Secretary Katsunobu Kato for having "built personal connections with a wide range of Japanese stakeholders, both public and private," noting, "I expect his official appointment will greatly contribute to the even further development of U.S.–Japan relations."
 Due to debate in the Senate over Ruth Bader Ginsburg's replacement on the Supreme Court, and the November 2020 election, no non-career nominee for a U.S. ambassadorship was able to be confirmed in the fall of 2020.
 Weinstein's nomination lapsed at the end of the 116th Congress.

 Personal life

-Weinstein is a political theorist who received his Bachelor of Arts in General Studies in the Humanities from the University of Chicago, his Master of Philosophy in Soviet and Eastern European studies from the Institut d'Etudes Politiques de Paris and his Doctor of Philosophy in political science from Harvard University.
+Weinstein is a political theorist who received his Bachelor of Arts in General Studies in the Humanities from the University of Chicago, his Master of Philosophy in Soviet and Eastern European studies from the Institut d'Etudes Politiques de Paris and his Doctor of Philosophy in Government from Harvard University.
 He grew up in Rego Park, Queens and attended Stuyvesant High School.
 He has taught at Claremont McKenna College and Georgetown University.

-Weinstein, who speaks French and German, has been decorated with a knighthood in Arts and Letters by the French Ministry of Culture and Communication as a Chevalier dans l'Ordre des Arts et des Lettres.
-Married to Amy Kauffman, and the father of three, he lives in Washington, D.C.
+Weinstein speaks fluent French and German and has done live, prime time television programs in France and Germany.
+He was decorated with a knighthood in Arts and Letters by the French Ministry of Culture and Communication as a Chevalier dans l'Ordre des Arts et des Lettres and received the Japanese Foreign Minister’s Commendation for “extraordinary contributions to Japanese-US relations.”

+Married to Amy Kauffman since 1996, Weinstein is a father and grandfather who lives in Washington, D.C.
 He is a member of Kesher Israel Synagogue.